Las Vegas City Marshals

-The Las Vegas City Marshals (LVCM) is a law enforcement agency in Las Vegas, Clark County, Nevada.
-The LVCM is essentially the city's park police, providing public safety and law enforcement to parks, trails, events, and city property.
-It is part of the City of Las Vegas Department of Public Safety (LVDPS).
+The Las Vegas City Marshals (LVCM) is a limited-jurisdiction security police agency of the city of Las Vegas, Nevada.
+The LVCM is responsible for providing law enforcement and security services to buildings, parks, trails, and other lands and properties owned, leased, or controlled by the Las Vegas municipal government.
+The agency is part of the city of Las Vegas Department of Public Safety (LVDPS).
+City policy states that a Deputy City Marshal "Provides law enforcement services within the boundaries of City of Las Vegas properties, buildings, parks, recreation facilities and other areas as directed by the Mayor, City Council, City Manager’s Office and Department Chief, within the scope of the Nevada Revised Statutes and City Ordinance."

-The LVCM consisted of 53 Deputy City Marshals in 2017.
+City marshals are Nevada state-certified law enforcement officers and only have jurisdiction and authority on city-owned properties such as parks, libraries, and courts.
+The LVCM consisted of 53 deputy city marshals as of 2017.

 Overview

 Deputy City Marshals are state-certified law enforcement officers that work for the city of Las Vegas and protect city property, parks, trails, and facilities.
 This is done in conjunction with the other law enforcement agencies in Las Vegas and Clark County, namely the Las Vegas Metropolitan Police Department, for whom the LVCM patrols parks.

 The LVDPS also operates corrections officers, court marshals, and the city's animal control service, though these are not connected to the LVCM and its duties.

 Rank structure

 Equipment

 Deputy City Marshals wear dark blue uniforms, though their police motorcycle units wear bright blue uniform tops.
 Deputy City Marshals are armed with a pistol alongside other standard police equipment, such as a taser and a baton.

 The LVCM formerly used the Ford Crown Victoria Police Interceptor, but after its discontinuation, they were retired in favor of newer Ford Police Interceptor Sedan and Ford Police Interceptor Utility cruisers.
 The LVCM also uses a fleet of dirtbikes.